alexiscarbillet/ac-electricity/docs/home_appliances/fridge.md

 ## ⚡ How It Works: Electrical and Mechanical Interaction

-The refrigerator operates via the **Vapor-Compression Cycle**

-[Image of the vapor-compression refrigeration cycle diagram] , powered by electricity to continuously move heat from inside the cabinet to the outside air.
+The refrigerator operates via the **Vapor-Compression Cycle**, powered by electricity to continuously move heat from inside the cabinet to the outside air.

 ### Key Electrical Components
 1.  **Compressor Motor:** The largest load; this **induction motor** is the pump that compresses and circulates the refrigerant.